brantondemoss/brantondemoss.github.io/writing/kata.md

 ![](efficiency.png)
 *Relative Elo rating vs self-play cost in billions of equivalent 20 block x 256 channel queries (log scale)*

-In addition to these improvements, KataGo also directly optimizes for maximum score (with some caveats), mostly eliminating the slack moves found in other Zero style bots.
+In addition to these improvements, KataGo also directly optimizes for maximum score (with some caveats), largely eliminating the slack moves found in other Zero style bots.
 KataGo also plays handicap games against weaker versions of itself during training, plays on multiple board sizes, and with variable komi and rulesets, so it is flexible under permutations of these game settings.

 With all of these additional features, KataGo adds up to the most useful analysis tool yet made for Go, providing players with greater insight into the opinions of a superhuman Go agent.

 KataGo is likely now the strongest open source Go bot available, recently topping the [CGS rankings](http://www.yss-aya.com/cgos/19x19/standings.html) in all board sizes.

 I highly recommend those interested check out the original [KataGo paper](https://arxiv.org/abs/1902.10565) - it's an extremely accessible read.

+## Giving Back
+While watching Elo ratings of top bots inexorably climb upwards is fun, the real benefit of strong Go AI lies in what they can give back to humans.
+Go AI represent one of the first examples of superhuman AI agents already out there in the world, being used by real people to better understand a game they love.

+[Igo Hatsuyoron](https://en.wikipedia.org/wiki/Igo_Hatsuy%C5%8Dron) is a collection of Go problems from around 300 years ago, much of it created by the then-strongest player in Japan.
+The 120th problem in the collection is often considered the most challenging Go problem in the world - it is a whole-board problem that asks the reader to finish the game optimally for both sides and determine the winner and point margin.
+For hundreds of years Go players have attempted to complete it, but there is still uncertainty about its true solution - the patterns and capturing races that appear in what looks to be the right solution are highly unintuitive and complex, and have eluded agreement about their correctness.

+In late 2019, KataGo was specially trained to solve this problem.
+The training used the strongest-at-the-time KataGo network, and then played out many games from the problem start position to the end, along the way discovering many of the strange and complex shapes that humans have come to associate with the problem.
+Now KataGo has been able to suggest new moves along the main-line solution, finding simpler refutations to old human ideas, and actually suggesting a different outcome than what had been believed to be correct [^25].

+KataGo was able to bring a fresh perspective to this centuries-old problem, giving knowledge back to the Go community.
+How bots like these will continue to bring value and fresh insight to human problems is an open question, and one that I am excited to see answered in the coming years.

 ## Future
 In a [recent interview](https://www.youtube.com/watch?v=uPUEq8d73JI), the lead researcher from AlphaGo, David Silver, said that he expects AlphaZero style bots to continue improving for the next 100 years, that the skill ceiling of Go still has not come close to being reached.
 KataGo provides a picture of how improvements will continue to be made, and how value for human players can be added along the way.
 Who knows, maybe next-generation Go bots will incorporate language models and be able to explain their move choices in natural language.